 It’s easy for the team to unconsciously (or even consciously) hide the fact that they have skipped conventions of consistency or quality.
 Doing so creates technical debt: They owe the system some work, and payback comes sooner or later.
 However, these work items are absent from all the backlogs.
 While external product attributes will become visible in the Sprint Review, these remain hidden.
 It’s important to have a standard for these internal items even if you trust the team to do its best.

 All work done by the Scrum Team must adhere to criteria, agreed between the Development Team and the Product Owner, which collectively form the Definition of Done.
 Done means that the Development Team has verified that there is no known remaining work with respect to these criteria.
 If the work does not conform to Definition of Done, the work is then by definition not Done, and the team may not deliver the corresponding Product Backlog Item (PBI).

 The perfect Definition of Done includes all work that the team must complete to release the product into the hands of the customer.
 Scrum Teams start with a Definition of Done that is within their current capability and strengthen it over time.
-A more complete Definition of Done gives the team more accurate insight into development progress, makes development more effective and ensures that the team ends with fewer surprises in later stages of development.
+A more complete Definition of Done gives the team more accurate insight into development progress, makes development more effective and ensures that the team experiences fewer surprises as development continues.